-We expect general and administrative expenses to decrease in 2019 compared to 2018, and to generally remain at similar levels in upcoming quarters compared to the first quarter of 2019, as we continue to benefit from the reduced cost levels that were achieved in the second half of 2018, as described below.
-General and administrative expenses may fluctuate from quarter to quarter and period to period based on the timing and amounts of our investments and related expenditures in our general and administrative functions as they vary in scope and scale over periods.
+We expect general and administrative expenses to decrease in 2019 compared to 2018, with a modest increase in the second half of 2019 compared to the first half of 2019, despite the continued benefit from cost reductions that were achieved in the second half of 2018, as described below.
+General and administrative expenses may fluctuate from quarter to quarter and period to period based on the timing and amounts of expenditures in our general and administrative functions as they vary in scope and scale over periods.
 Such fluctuations may not be directly proportional to changes in revenue.